computersarecool/dotemacs/README.md

 > It's awesome

-These are the files that I use to configure Emacs.
+## What this repo does

-This readme also serves as a place for me to list the mode usage notes and modes that I am planning to explore more in the future.
+This repo configures [Emacs](https://www.gnu.org/software/emacs/).
+This README also serves as a place to take notes on different mode usages and list modes that I am planning to explore more in the future.

+## Tested on:
+- Linux
+- Windows

+## How to use this repo
+Clone the repo to a user's home directory.
+Then start Emacs.

 ### Notes on modes:
 #### neotree